KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 interruption happened puts everything back in the state it was in before the interruption so the program can continue as if nothing had happened.

+Prior to kOS 0.19.3, this section was quite different but large changes to how triggers work required a re-write of this whole page.
+Any old kOS scripts you find that were written prior to kOS 0.19.3 that used triggers might have different behaviour because of this.

 .. _trigger_steering: